mcartron10/Owl-Research/README.md

 * Run the program and record the results

 ### Z-tests (results)
 * One-sided Z-tests were performed to test whether the habitat model performed better than the simulations, or random model.
-The simulation randomly generates points across eco regions (regions in which a given owl species **could** be found) relevant to the given owl species.
+The simulation randomly generates points across eco regions (regions in which a given owl species **could** be found) relevant for the given owl species.
 The link to the Z-tests can be found here: [Z-tests for each owl species](https://github.com/mcartron10/Owl-Research/blob/main/Model_Validation_Z_tests.md)